-The Committee of 100 was an early and strong supporter of the Metro subway system to serve the DC metropolitan area.
+The Committee of 100 was an early and strong supporter of the Metro subway and bus systems to serve the DC metropolitan area.
 We continue to advocate for significant improvements and sound investments in mass transit to benefit the city and the region.

 Metrorail and Metrobus